hmrc/vat-service-guide/source/documentation/obligations.html.md

 With the arrival of MTD-VAT the contents of this GOV.UK page are subject to change.
 Likewise the URL may change in which case we will update the link above.

-For businesses to see previous payments they’ve made to us, we would like software developers to encourage them to visit their Business Tax Account - login page is [https://www.tax.service.gov.uk/sign-in](https://www.tax.service.gov.uk/gg/sign-in?continue=/business-account).
+For businesses to see previous payments they’ve made to us, we would like software developers to encourage them to visit their Business Tax Account (BTA) - login page is [https://www.tax.service.gov.uk/sign-in](https://www.tax.service.gov.uk/gg/sign-in?continue=/business-account).

-Using their Business Tax Account businesses can:
+Using their BTA businesses can:

   * check any VAT Direct Debit arrangements they have with us
   * make changes, or cancel their Direct Debit